 As you develop your games and other apps for BlackBerry 10, you have the choice of supporting several different input methods.
 You can (and should) support touch input using the touch screen, but you have other options as well.
-You might choose to support tilt and rotation (for example, for a racing game or physics-based puzzle game), or you could even support some of the more unusual sensors that are available on the device, such as the light sensor or gravity sensor.
+You might choose to support tilt and rotation (for example, for a racing game or physics-based puzzle game) or respond to gestures that users make.
+You could even support some of the more unusual sensors that are available on the device, such as the light sensor or gravity sensor.
 To learn more about the sensors that you can use, see the sensor library and the BlackBerry Platform Services (BPS) library in the API reference.

-For games, one of the most popular input methods is a game controller or gamepad.
+One of the most popular input methods for games is a game controller or gamepad.
 A controller can often be the ideal way to play certain types of games, and many users enjoy the feeling of control and the tactile experience of playing games using a controller.
-In BlackBerry 10, you can provide support for controllers by using constants in the Screen library and mapping these constants to buttons on the controller.
+BlackBerry 10 provides support for controllers using the Screen Graphics Subsystem library.

 Why provide gamepad support?

 Beyond the benefits of being able to customize your game specifically for use with a controller, there are other reasons why you should consider providing gamepad support.
 In the BlackBerry World storefront, there's a dedicated section for gamepad-enabled apps.
-If your game meets the requirements for gamepad support (which are outlined below), it will appear in this section when you submit it to BlackBerry World.
+If your game meets the requirements for gamepad support (which are outlined below), your game appears in this section when you submit it to BlackBerry World.

 Finally, letting users play your game using a gamepad can extend and adapt to users' home lives.
 For example, if a user connected a BlackBerry 10 device to a TV, ensuring that your game supports a gamepad could provide a comparable experience to playing a console game.